finos/common-cloud-controls/docs/governance/community-guidelines/content-standards-and-practices/assurance-level-definitions.md

 ## Assurance Levels for Certification

 Each assurance level builds on the previous one, progressively increasing the security requirements.
 This allows organizations to match the assurance level of their cloud resources to the risk environment in which they operate.
-For example, higher-risk environments, such as those in financial services or critical infrastructure, would require higher assurance levels.
+For example, higher-risk environments, such as those in financial services, would require higher assurance levels.

-### **Level 0 - Basic Certification**
+### **Level 0 - Portable Certification**

 - **Description:** The resource meets basic portability requirements, ensuring consistent deployment across cloud environments.
-- **Risk Environment:** Low-risk environments where security is less critical but consistent deployment is necessary.
+- **Risk Environment:** Low-risk environments where security is less critical but portability and flexibility are key.
 - **Criteria:**
   - The resource is portable according to the corresponding CCC taxonomy.
-- **Use Case:** Suitable for resources in development or testing environments where security is not the primary concern but ease of deployment is important.
+- **Use Case:** Suitable for resources that need to function as **drop-in replacements** within common services, enabling seamless integration across different cloud platforms or environments.
+This is ideal for situations where organizations require the flexibility to quickly swap or scale controls, such as when migrating services or standardizing across multi-cloud architectures.

 ### **Level 1 - Secure Certification**